On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Introduction

 \begin{itemize} \item[1.]
 We give an information-theoretic upper bound on the generalization error and the excess risk of transfer learning algorithms where training and testing data come from different distributions.
-Specifically, the upper bound involves the mutual information $I(W;Z)$ between the output hypothesis $W$ and the training instance $Z$, and an additional term $D(\mu||\mu')$ that captures the effect of domain adaptation.
-Here $\mu, \mu'$ denotes the distribution on the source domain and on the target domain, respectively.
-Such a result can be easily extended to multi-source transfer learning problem.
+Specifically, the upper bound involves the mutual information $I(W;Z)$ where $W$ denotes the output hypothesis and $Z$ denotes the training instance, and an additional term $D(\mu||\mu')$ that captures the effect of domain adaptation where $\mu, \mu'$ denotes the distributions of the source and the target domains, respectively.
+Such a result can be easily extended to multi-source transfer learning problems.
 To show the usefulness of the bounds, we further specialize the upper bounds on three specific algorithms: empirical risk minimization (ERM), the noisy stochastic gradient descent, and the Gibbs algorithm.

 \item[2.]
-We extend the results by using other types of divergences such as $\phi$-divergence and Wasserstein distance, which can be tighter than the mutual information bound under mild conditions.
-Such an extension also allows us to handle more general learning scenarios where the mutual information bound may be vacuous, e.g., when $\mu$ is not absolute continuous with respect to $\mu'$ as KL divergence between $\mu$ and $\mu'$ goes to infinity.

-\item[3.]
-The mutual information upper bound is in general sub-optimal in terms of the convergence rate.
+We observe that the mutual information upper bounds derived from existing methods are in general sub-optimal in terms of the convergence rate.
 To arrive at the correct learning rate, we further tighten the bounds for specific algorithms such as ERM and regularized ERM using the proposed $(\eta, c)$-central condition.
-Compared with the mutual information bounds previously derived, the square root sign is removed and the convergence rate of the novel bound improves from $O(\sqrt{1/n})$ to $O(1/n)$ up to the domain divergence.
+We demonstrate through a few examples that, compared with the mutual information bounds previously derived, the new bound improves the convergence rate of the generalization error from $O(\sqrt{1/n})$ to $O(1/n)$ up to the domain divergence.
 We could further arrive at intermediate rates under the relaxed $(v,c)$-central conditions.

+\item[3.]
+We extend the results by using other types of divergences such as $\phi$-divergence and Wasserstein distance, which can be tighter than the mutual information bound under mild conditions.
+Such an extension also allows us to handle more general learning scenarios where the mutual information bound may be vacuous, e.g. when $\mu$ is not absolutely continuous with respect to $\mu'$.